KPU-All-Is-Well/Futsal-Video-Analysis-System/All_Is_Well_web/WebContent/readme.txt

 Hello This is web project for our Futsa-Video_Analysis-System.
 We are students of Korea Polytechnic University.

-Programming Language: Java, HTML, CSS, Javascript.
+Programming Language: JSP, HTML, CSS, Javascript.
 Server: Apache Tomcat
 Database: MySQL